Blonde Bombshell Abby Dowse Flaunts Major Cleavage In Tight Neon Green Bodysuit

 “Lips, hair, legs all so unbelievably stunning.
 Every part of you is flawless,” one follower said.

-Another commented “looking like an action hero here.
+Another commented, “looking like an action hero here.
 Fighting crime and looking fine.
 Would def watch that movie.”

 Dowse mentioned in the caption of the post that she was packing her bags for Bali, Indonesia.
 It seems that the blonde beauty is going on a trip to the exotic destination.
 Given the types of looks she models on Instagram on the regular, it’s safe to assume that Dowse will likely bring a whole bunch of skimpy bikinis to rock while she’s in Bali.

 Fans will have to stay tuned to her Instagram page to see what kind of scandalous looks she wears on vacation.
 She has proven that she’s not afraid to show some major skin.
-Just yesterday, the babe shared a picture of herself in what was essentially just a full body netted bodysuit that revealed every inch of her skin, hidden under a thin layer of netting.
+Just yesterday, the babe shared a picture of herself in what was essentially just a full-body netted bodysuit that revealed every inch of her skin, hidden under a thin layer of netting.